“A/B testing.” “Persona.” “ROI.”

 Microcopy probably would have helped about 100 ft ago.

 If something sounds hard, fewer people are going to do it.
-Microcopy can help you make things sound easy.
+Microcopy can help you make a CTA sound easy.

 Which button sounds easier to you?

 Whenever possible, avoid making the next step of the process sound more difficult than it is.
 In this example, “get your free webinar” is probably the best copy.

 You have the right to know what you’re signing up for, and microcopy makes sure that you do by alleviates all types of customer concerns.

 - Getting spammed by you or other companies.